raviqqe/til-old/index.md

-# raviqqe.com
+# raviqqe's notes

-freebsd, linux and so on
+FreeBSD, Linux, Docker, and more!